 10 Tips for Making Oil Pulling Work

-- Keep the oil in the front of your mouth—don't gargle with it.
+4. Keep the oil in the front of your mouth—don't gargle with it.
 You will have a mouthful of liquid by the end from the oil and the extra saliva.

-- If your mouth and jaw get tired, take a break and let it sit without swishing in the front of your mouth.
+5. If your mouth and jaw get tired, take a break briefly and let it sit without swishing in the front of your mouth.

-- Try doing a small task that takes between 5–20 minutes – folding a load of laundry, taking a shower, checking emails, packing your kids' lunches, vacuuming the living room, that will keep your mind occupied as you wait.
+6. Try doing a small task that takes between 5–20 minutes, like folding a load of laundry, taking a shower, checking emails, packing your kids' lunches, or vacuuming the living room, that will keep your mind occupied as you wait.

-- Spit the oil into the garbage can, not in the sink to prevent it from clogging pipes.
+8. Spit the oil into the garbage can, not in the sink, to prevent it from clogging pipes.

-- Brush your teeth and floss as normal.
+10. Brush your teeth and floss as usual.
 (I use a homemade toothpaste.)

 Benefits I've noticed

-- My jaw pain has lessened a lot.
-I'm pretty sure I have TMJ.
-The first few days my mouth and jaw felt super fatigued afterward, but now my entire face feel stronger.
+My jaw pain has lessened a lot.
+(I'm pretty sure I have TMJ.)
+The first few days, my mouth and jaw felt super fatigued afterward, but now my entire face feels stronger.
 This may be more from the extra "exercise" than the oil itself. :)